-Neglecting the health of the baby teeth can result in infection, cavities, or tooth pain.
+Neglecting the health of the primary teeth can result in infection, cavities, or tooth pain.
 Healthy baby teeth promote healthy permanent teeth.
-Healthy and intact baby teeth help with jaw development, comfortable chewing and speaking, and spacing for permanent teeth.
+Healthy and intact baby teeth help with jaw development, comfortable chewing, speaking, and spacing for permanent teeth.

 What should I do if my child loses a permanent tooth?

 Gently attempt to reinsert the tooth into its socket.
 If you can not temporarily reattach the tooth, put the tooth in milk.
 Bring your child and the glass to our office.
 We will evaluate the condition of the tooth and make the most appropriate recommendation for your child’s needs.

 How to prepare your child for their first dental visit?